You want smart political talk without the meltdowns?

 They don't care about the bird rule, and they don't care about cloture.

-What they want let's face it, by the end of the week, let's face it, we hope that the filibuster and the closure rule are things of the past.
+Let's face it, by the end of the week, let's face it, we hope that the filibuster and the cloture rule are things of the past.

-And if that if that happens, then this is um uh we can make it the best bill ever at that point because they not have to consider any of those things.
+And if that happens, then we can make it the best bill ever at that point because they don't have to consider any of those things.

 You can't feed a Chihuahua and a Great Dane for the same price, and that's what Obamacare was forcing healthy people to do.

-They were they were f the the bill you better be careful because the the Great Dane is gonna chew up the Chihuahua and then have that for breakfast.
+You better be careful because the Great Dane is going to chew up the Chihuahua and then have that for breakfast.

-Uh Dr. Umber, let me bring you back, and uh I gotta be honest, there's been a lot of people that have been asking me about you from Washington, and I do know that there are people advocating not only for health savings accounts but also to incentivize the type of cooperatives that you yourself have designed in Wichita and had duplicated around the country.
+And I do know that there are people advocating not only for health savings accounts, but also to incentivize the type of cooperatives that you yourself have designed in Wichita and had duplicated around the country.

 Do you think it's something that even big cities can handle?